ArcGIS Blog

 View larger image

 Step 9 – Explore further using other locations and renderers.
-Use the search tool to find other locations you may be interested in.
+Use the search tool to find other locations of interest.

 Step 10 – Use the Copy link tool described in the About Landsat Explorer section to capture the current state of your map as you explore.
 Here are some examples: